mr91i/envos/README.md

 ### 4.2 Install *envos*
-1. Download `envos` from this github repository
+1. Download `envos` from this github repository to your preferred location:
 `git clone https://github.com/mr91i/envos.git`

 2. Check if it works e.g., execute an example script `python3 example_run.py`.